travbaker/sequential-bell/README.md

-# Numerical tests for sequential Bell tests
+# Numerical tests for sequential Bell violations

 This repository contains the optimization scripts which produced the numerical results reported in two papers: